Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Related works

 \citet{Sakr2019PerTensorFQ} suggest a systematic approach to design a full training using fixed point quantization which includes mixed-precision quantization. \citet{Banner2018ScalableMF} first showed that it is possible to use INT8 quantization for the weights, activations, and neural gradients, thus reducing the computational footprint of most parts of the training process.
 Concurrently, \cite{Wang2018TrainingDN} was the first work to achieve full training in FP8 format.
 Additionally, they suggested a method to reduce the accumulator precision from 32bit to 16 bits, by using chunk-based accumulation and floating point stochastic rounding.
 Later, \citet{Wiedemann2020DitheredBA} showed full training in INT8 with improved convergence, by applying a stochastic quantization scheme to the neural gradients called non-subtractive-dithering (NSD).
 Also, \cite{Sun2019Hybrid8F} presented a novel hybrid format for full training in FP8, while the weights and activations are quantized to [1,4,3] format, the neural gradients are quantized to [1,5,2] format to catch a wider dynamic range. \citet{Fournarakis2021InHindsightQR} suggested a method to reduce the data traffic during the calculation of the quantization range, using the moving average of the tensor's statistics.

 While it appears that it is possible to quantize to 8-bits all computational elements in the training process, 4-bits quantization of the neural gradients is still challenging. \citet{Chmiel2020NeuralGA} suggested that this difficulty stems from the heavy-tailed distribution of the neural gradients, which can be approximated with a lognormal distribution.
 This distribution is more challenging to quantize in comparison to the normal distribution which is usually used to approximate the weights or activations \citep{banner2018post}.
 Different works \citep{Li2020AdditivePQ,Miyashita2016ConvolutionalNN} tried to use logarithmic quantization for the neural gradients, however, they failed to quantize them unbiasedly.

 \citet{UltraLowP4} was the first work that presented a method to reduce the numerical precision to 4-bits for the vast majority of the computations needed during DNNs training.
-They use known methods to quantize the forward phase to INT4 and suggested to quantize the neural gradients twice with a non-standard radix-4 FP4 format.
-The use of the radix-4, instead of the commonly used radix-2 format, allows covering a wider dynamic range.
-The main problem of their method is the specific hardware support for their suggested radix-4 datatype, which may limit the practicality of implementing their suggested data type.
+They use known methods to quantize the forward phase to INT4 and suggested quantizing the neural gradients twice with a non-standard radix-4 FP4 format.
+The use of the radix-4, instead of the commonly used radix-2 format, allows for covering a wider dynamic range.
+The main problem with their method is the specific hardware support for their suggested radix-4 datatype, which may limit the practicality of implementing their suggested data type.

 \citet{Chen2020ASF} suggested reducing the variance in neural gradients quantization by dividing them into several blocks and quantizing each to INT4 separately.
-They require an expensive sorting.
-Additionally, their per sample quantization do not allow the use of an efficient GEMM operation.
+They require expensive sorting.
+Additionally, their per-sample quantization do not allow the use of an efficient GEMM operation.